Bears Bluff National Fish Hatchery

 - Restore and manage interjurisdictional coastal and riverine fishes, such as the American shad, anadromous sturgeon, and red drum.

-- Recovery of species listed under the Endangered Species Act, such as the shortnose sturgeon and candidate species such as the Atlantic sturgeon.
+- Aid recovery of species listed under the Endangered Species Act, such as the Atlantic sturgeon and American chaffseed, and candidate species such as the Carolina gopher frog.

 - Pioneer and develop culture techniques for both freshwater and saltwater species.

 - Enhance and restore fish habitat in both coastal and freshwater systems.

 - American shad: Most work is performed in the field, but may be viewed at the hatchery as eggs or fry between March and May.

 - Atlantic sturgeon: Can be observed year round.
 Possible eggs and newly hatched fry available for viewing in August and September.

 - Red drum: Held September to November.
 Fry are grown out in production ponds and then stocked in surrounding areas.
 Production ponds may be viewed but the fish are not available for viewing.